-We look at various forms of perception-action coordination in virtual and augmented environments to better understand and improve all XR interactions.
+We study various forms of perception-action coordination in virtual and augmented environments to better understand and improve all XR interactions.

 Interactions with Virtual Humans

-This research focuses on how people behave when talking to or completing a task with a virtual human.
+We investigate how people behave when talking to or when completing tasks with virtual humans of various visual styles.

 Long-term Exposure to VR

-This work explores how user interactions in VR change as they gain experience with the systems and software over time.
+We explore how user interactions in virtual reality change as they gain experience with the systems and software over time.

 These are photos of our lab.